lemiliomoreno/python-ssh/README.md

 ├── before_patch_check.py   # Script to run in the server
 ├── commands.sh             # Commands that are going to run thru SSH ├── .private_files
-│   └── login.sh            # Password of your account (may change when private key supported) ├── servers.txt             # List of servers to check
+│   └── login.sh            # Login credentials of your Linux account
+├── servers.txt             # List of servers to check
 └── what_to_do.sh           # Configuration of SSH connection and username
 ```